Rashami Desai: Professional expansion (2021–present)

-In 2021, Desai made her web debut alongside Tanuj Virwani in Nivedita Basu-directed crime drama web series titled Tandoor.
+In 2021, Desai made her web debut alongside Tanuj Virwani in Nivedita Basu-directed crime drama web series titled Tandoor, the series was nominated in filmfare OTT awards 2021 under best web series category.
 Loosely based on the infamous Tandoor case in Delhi, Desai essayed the role of Palak Sahni, an aspiring politician who is murdered by her own husband (played by Virwani).
 In May 2021, it was announced that Desai will collaborate with singer Rahul Vaidya for a music cover.
 In September 2021, Desai appeared in Altamash Faridi's music video titled Subhan Allah.
 Later in the year, Desai collaborated with Rahul Vaidya again for a music video titled Zindagi Khafa Khafa.
-In November 2021, Desai entered Bigg Boss 15 as a wilcard contestant and became the fifth runner-up.
+In November 2021, Desai entered Bigg Boss 15 as a wildcard contestant and became the fifth runner-up.

 In March 2022, Desai featured in three music videos titled Qatilana, Biraj Mein Jhoom and Tere Pind.
 She then entered Naagin 6 for a cameo to portray the dual role shape-shifting serpents, reprising the role of Shalaka from season 4 with positive shades, and a new character Shanglira.
-In April 2022, Desai collaborated with Neha Bhasin for a music video titled Parwah.
+In April 2022, Desai collaborated with Neha Bhasin for a music video titled Parwah and also featured in a music video titled Khayalat.